TImA97/randfindR/README.md

 ## Installation

-You can install the released version of randseq from [CRAN](https://CRAN.R-project.org) with:
+Once accepted (\!), you can install the released version of randseq from [CRAN](https://CRAN.R-project.org) with:

 ``` r